AlexsLemonade/OpenScPCA-analysis/docs/ensuring-repro/index.md

     - As analysis modules mature, these software dependencies will be added to a [module-specific Docker image](./docker/docker-images.md)
 - We use the [GitHub Actions](https://docs.github.com/en/actions) continuous integration framework to [automate certain processes that ensure reproducibility](./workflows/index.md), including:
     - [Testing](./workflows/run-module-gha.md) that analysis modules run to completion without errors
-    - [Building and pushing module-specific Docker images](./workflows/build-docker-gha.md) to a public registry for broad reuse
+    - [Building module-specific Docker images](./workflows/build-docker-gha.md) and pushing them to a public registry for broad reuse
-- We maintain a separate repository [`OpenScPCA-nf`](./openscpca-nf/index.md), where completed analysis modules are run in a reproducible [Nextflow workflow](https://www.nextflow.io/) to generate workflow results associated with OpenScPCA data releases
+- We maintain a separate repository, [`OpenScPCA-nf`](./openscpca-nf/index.md), where completed analysis modules are run in a reproducible [Nextflow workflow](https://www.nextflow.io/) to generate workflow results associated with OpenScPCA data releases